BU-Spark/spark-symbiota-ml/docs/lab-notebook.md

 ## 1.6 Confidence performance summary

+> **Superseded by 4.2.** These figures predate conservative calibration.
+The maps now
+> under-state deliberately, so a 0.90 cutoff covers far fewer fields.
+Current
+> coverage and precision at every cutoff: `transcription/threshold_table.json`.
+> The `location` open question below is resolved — it is now fitted against the
+> displayed locality string.

 Per-field discrimination, enhanced signals on, after 1.5:

 | Field | rho | auto-accepted at ≥0.90 | wrong among them |